pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crossguard/configuration.md

 Configuration allows you to author flexible Policy Packs that can be reused across your entire organization.
 As an organization administrator, you can use a single Policy Pack yet vary configuration (e.g. enforcement level, the allowed instance types, cost allowances, etc.) from one Policy Group to the next.
 For example, you may have a Policy Group for your non-production stacks that allow smaller instance types, while your Production Policy Group allows for use of large instance types.

-Configuration schema is defined per policy, and then the actual configuration can be set via a form in the Pulumi Service or using a JSON file.
+Configuration schema is defined per policy, and then the actual configuration can be set via a form in the Pulumi Cloud or using a JSON file.

 ## Writing Configurable Policy Packs